basile753/PFI_PatientSpecific_project/README.txt

 ------------------------------------------------- WHAT IT CAN DO

-	1) Pre-process your dataset of manually segmented MRI (in order to train a model)
+         1: Pre-process a dataset of manually segmented MRI."
-	2) Train a model on your data
+         2: Train and evaluate a model on your data (REQUIRES '1')."
-	3) Perform auto-segmentations based on a choosen model
+         3: Perform auto-segmentations on MRI-DICOM based on a choosen model (REQUIRES a model, either using '2' or downloading a trained one)."
-	4) Apply a morphing process to segmentations AND propose to switch the model's parts from volume to shell-type mesh
+         4: Apply a morphing process to segmentations."
-	5) Insert the segmented model within a generic .osim musculoskeletic model (NOT IMPLEMENTED)
+         5: Insert a segmented model within a generic .osim musculoskeletic model (REQUIRES '4') (IN PROGRESS)."
-	6) Perform simulations and generate outputs (NOT IMPLEMENTED)
+         (6: Perform simulations and generate outputs (NOT IMPLEMENTED).")

+Note that some options might require previous options to be processed before (see description)"